Home » Recipes » Vegan Green Bean Casserole (From Scratch)

 This Vegan Green Bean Casserole takes only 40 minutes!
-It’s easy, creamy, completely delicious and gluten free!
+It’s a vegan version of the classic that tastes absolutely incredible.
+It’s easy, creamy, completely delicious and gluten free friendly!

 Happy Canadian Thanksgiving!!
 I hope you guys are eating lots of yummy food today!
 This recipe seems to be perfectly timely, since while I love green beans all year round, this Green Bean Casserole is definitely going to need a spot at your Thanksgiving day (American or Canadian, I’m generous friends).
 You guys have been asking me to remake classic Thanksgiving recipes, so of course I’ve been working hard to do that.
 Eating all the things.
 Today I remade a classic green bean casserole, veganised, made it gluten free, and obvi keep it so delicious for you.